 We are all about real food, made with real ingredients.
-Some of our products – Cookie Time cookies and Bumper Bars – are perfect for a treat, while One Square Meal offers real nutritional fuel for action.
+Some of our products – Cookie Time cookies and Bumper Bars – are perfect for a treat, while OSM offers real nutritional fuel for action.
 The nutritional information on pack will help you make informed choices from a portfolio offering alternatives from treats through to more functional foods.
 A balanced lifestyle is also important for healthy living.
 And finding out about health and nutrition can be fun and interesting.
 This page is a starting point; use it as a springboard to learning more.

 What is a Balanced Diet?

 Because all of us are different shapes, sizes and ages there is no one size fits all eating plan that will suit everyone.
 However there are some basic guidelines which apply.
 What is important is that we eat a variety of foods from all food groups, and that we balance the total calories we consume with our energy output.
 There is heaps of information out there to help you find out more about balance.
 Some of our favourites are available at the links below, including the Ministry of Health nutrition section which has recommendations on nutrition at all ages, plus information on physical activity.
 Also below you can find a link to the New Zealand Push Play campaign which was designed to inspire Kiwis to become more active, and to value sport and recreation as integral to their day.

 For many years, the Food Pyramid has been used as a guide to healthy eating.
 Recently, this was challenged with the development of a new version by the Harvard School of Public Health.
 While still emphasising the importance of fruit and vegetables, the new version distinguishes between different types of fat, carbohydrates and protein.